fokhrun/gamlastan_tours/README.md

 ### Visual Style

 The site follows a blue-based theme.
 The screen is designed to be adjustable on different screen sizes.
 See the screenshots on different screens above.
 The title is placed over a slightly darker blue area.
 The buttons are also placed in the same area.
-Both the title and the button colors are white.
-However, the button texts are blue and becomes dark when hovered.
+Both the title and the button colors are black.
+The button texts are black and becomes white over a grey background when hovered.
 The footer is follows the same slightly darker blue color as the top part of the site.
 The main content area of the site is light blue.
-The theme aims to achieve calming effect to the site visitors.

 ### Features Left to Implement